trezzuri/erpnext-docs/docs/en/setting-up/articles/how-to-disable-users-in-the-erpnext-system.md

 # Disable any user

-To disable an ERPNext user who has left your company from accessing the system, follow the below given steps.
+To disable an SOMA user who has left your company from accessing the system, follow the below given steps.

 1. Type ‘User List’ in the awesome bar or search bar